Capital Asset Policy

 - an individual asset, or

-- a collection of items or components that are very similar and that have been identified by the Chief Financial Officer as one asset for the purpose of capitalisation, whose combined original cost is $2,000 or more, or
+- a collection of items or components that are very similar and that have been identified by the Director of Finance as one asset for the purpose of capitalisation, whose combined original cost is $2,000 or more, or

-- an accessory which cannot operate in isolation and which was acquired for permanent attachment to an existing capital asset and judged by the Chief Financial Officer to significantly increase the efficacy and efficiency of the existing capital asset, irrespective of cost.
+- an accessory which cannot operate in isolation and which was acquired for permanent attachment to an existing capital asset and judged by the Director of Finance to significantly increase the efficacy and efficiency of the existing capital asset, irrespective of cost.

 - Where an accessory is acquired for permanent attachment to an existing capital asset, the cost and life of the existing capital asset must be adjusted accordingly to take account of the value of the accessory.